Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 ## Activity Instructions

-1. Assemble into small groups
+Assemble into small groups.

+For each part,

-1. Read through the instructions of Part 1
+1. Read through the setup directions
-1. Do Part 1
+1. Setup as a group
-1. Read through the instructions of Part 2
+1. Read through the instructions
-1. Do Part 2
+1. Complete the instructions

 ### Preparation